 #7: BikeSexuality—the title is self-explanatory for this one!
 Also out of print, but some of the essays were reproduced in the Our Bodies, Our Bikes book.

 #9: Disaster has accounts of bicycles being of use in times of crisis, from the personal to the geopolitical to the catastrophic.
-In print and available.
+Just a few copies left.

 #10: Bikes in Space was our only fiction issue—specifically, science fiction!
 It was so much fun that we turned Bikes in Space into its own series.
-The original zine is out of print, but you can get the ebook.
+We reprinted this, so you can get copies again!

 #11: Four Paws, Two Wheels is all about dogs and bikes.
 Available and in-print.